lionbytes/How-The-Internet-Works-Infographic/README.md

 # How The Internet Works Infographic
 An infographic that simplifies and illustrates the way the internet works.
+An image with the below definitions included is available in the repo as well.

 <img src="https://github.com/lionbytes/How-The-Internet-Works-Infographic/blob/master/graphics-only.png" alt="">